Export and import Virtuoso goals

 # Exporting a goal

-You can export a goal by clicking on the context menu icon Import / Export
+You can export a goal by clicking on the context menu icon of the goal and then clicking on the Import / Export option.

 # Exporting specific journeys